5GZORRO/accord-pop-TMF620/license-agreement/text/grammar.tem.md

 7.1 To the extent permitted by law, Vendor will in no way be liable to the Client or any third party for any loss or damage, however caused (including through negligence) which may bedirectly or indirectly suffered in connection with any use of the Asset.\

-7.2 The Asset is provided by Vendor on an “as is” basis.
+7.2 The Asset is provided by Vendor on an "as is" basis.

 7.3 Vendor will not be held liable by the Client in any way, for any loss, damage or injury suffered by the Client or by any other person related to any use of the Asset or any part thereof.